Lynn Garrison: Post-military career

 In 1960, Garrison obtained a contract to ferry 75 ex-RCAF P-51 Mustangs to new owners in New York.
 Milt Harradence took time off from his law practice to accompany Garrison on the trips.
 Flying mainly without radios, they navigated by following the Canadian Pacific Railway tracks eastward.
 Harradence and Garrison acquired two Mustangs as part of their compensation and registered them RCAF 9221 44-74435"CF-LOR" and RCAF 9223 44-74446 "CF-LOQ"; the first of their type registered in Canada.

 During 1961, while ferrying surplus RCAF Mustangs from the old BCATP airfield at Macleod, Alberta, Garrison spotted a number of Lancaster bombers slated for the melting pot.
 He purchased Lancaster FM-136 and created the Lancaster Memorial Fund to see the aircraft on permanent display in Calgary.
 His aircraft was without engines.
 The government loaned him 4 for the ferry flight to Calgary.
 Lancaster FM-136 was mounted on a concrete pedestal.
 The memorial was dedicated by Air Marshall Hugh Campbell, Chief of the Air Staff on April 12, 1962.
-FM-136 would later be removed for display in Calgary's The Hangar Flight Museum.
+FM-136 was later removed for display in Calgary's The Hangar Flight Museum.
 A number of Garrison's original collection formed the original basis for the museum and are displayed alongside FM-136.

-During the sixties, Irving P. Krick & Associates operated a successful cloud seeding operation in the area around Calgary, Alberta, utilizing four Harvards to disperse silver iodide into the atmosphere in an attempt to reduce hail damage.
+During the 1960s, Irving P. Krick & Associates operated a cloud seeding operation in the area around Calgary, Alberta, using four Harvards to disperse silver iodide into the atmosphere in an attempt to reduce hail damage.
 For several years, Garrison, Ralph Langeman and Stan McLeod, all ex-members of the RCAF's 403 Squadron, spent their summers flying hail suppression.
 The Alberta Hail Suppression Project is continuing with C$3 million a year in funding from insurance companies to reduce hail damage in southern Alberta.
 In 1964, Garrison established the Air Museum of Canada.
 Prior to the creation of the Museum, Garrison had accumulated a personal collection of 45 classic aircraft including: